mengstr/SUBASIC/README.md

 *Interrupt Handling:* When a program is running, it can be stopped by typing CTRL-C.

 *Variable Support:* Variables are all 24-bit signed integers with a range from -8,388,608 to 8,388,607.
+Single letter variables can be used directly, but longer names needs to be declared with a DIM statement.
+Variables are case insensitive.

 ## Commands